quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Congestion Control

 A sender needs to be responsive to notifications of congestion, such as a packet loss or an ECN CE marking.
-Decreasing the acknowledgement frequency can delay a sender's response to network congestion or cause it to underutilize the available bandwidth.
+Decreasing the acknowledgment frequency can delay a sender's response to network congestion or cause it to underutilize the available bandwidth.

-To limit the consequences of reduced acknowledgement frequency, a sender can cause a receiver to send an acknowledgement at least once per round trip when there are ack-eliciting packets in flight.
+To limit the consequences of reduced acknowledgment frequency, a sender can cause a receiver to send an acknowledgment at least once per round trip when there are ack-eliciting packets in flight.

 A sender can accomplish this by setting the Request Max Ack